mlapenna7/yh_symbol_universe/README.md

 # yh_symbol_universe
-Retrieves all the symbols available on Yahoo Finance
+Retrieves all the symbols available on Yahoo Finance and stores in a file